Vital and vulnerable functions

-The infographic below shows the progress as of mid-2016.
+The infographic below shows the progress made as per mid-2017.

 A successful national approach also needs regional governments.
 After all, they are responsible for embedding strategies into spatial planning (zoning plans), for granting permits, and for enforcing sectoral legislation.
 Furthermore, it is up to the regional governments to set down their own ambitions regarding the water resilience of their vital and vulnerable functions.
 For a number of functions, the delineation between national and regional vital and vulnerable functions still needs to be outlined.
 This requires sectoral know-how about the operation of the grids and objects.
 Several regions, including Zeeland, Noord-Holland, Utrecht, and Overijssel, have already embarked on mapping out the required knowledge.

-More information on the approach implemented in these regions is provided here.
+More information on the approach implemented in these regions is provided on this page.